-The Department of Communication offers Ph.D. student’s graduate assistantships that offer teaching and research responsibilities.
+The Department of Communication offers Ph.D. students graduate assistantships that offer teaching and research responsibilities.
 Graduate assistants are expected to teach or be assigned as an assistant to the equivalent of three 3-hour undergraduate courses per year and assist an appointed faculty member in his or her research endeavors.
 Assistantships are renewable annually for a four-year period.
-Students on assistantship receive a full tuition waiver; a stipend (currently $18,000); up to $800 (as available) to support travel for the presentation of conference papers.
+Doctoral students on assistantship receive a full tuition waiver; a stipend (currently $18,000); up to $800 (as available) to support travel for the presentation of conference papers.

 Transcultural Conflict and Violence Presidential Fellowship

 In this cluster, led by the Departments of Communication, Computer Science, Religious Studies, and English, in cooperation with the Middle East Institute, faculty and doctoral fellows will examine trans-cultural conflict and violence.
 The initiative will focus on signal and imaging processing, Middle Eastern visual culture, and contemporary violence and religion.
 Contact: Carol Winkler, professor, Department of Communication; associate dean for humanities.

 James Woodruff, Jr., Fellowship in Media Innovation & Responsibility